 I also strongly support the value of expanding the scholarship programs and have experienced the enormous amount of work and high standard of clinical expertise exhibited by our recent graduates.
+I have been personally involved with mentoring students and can testify that the cost of study regardless of scholarship provision cost is certainly a barrier to attracting suitable nurses to undertake study at this level.
 Given the shortage of services in our rural environment the current study schedule offers our families high quality care through the multi tasking capabilities of our current work force.